pradyunsg/pradyunsg.github.io/content/blog/2023-01-21-thoughts-on-python-packaging.md

 That blog post has captured the current discourse around Python packaging and set the tone: one painting the volunteers who currently maintain the tooling as being "vs reality".

-This is exactly the sort of thing that happens when there's no authoritative voice in the space: the vacuum will be filled by someone else on the internet, who will likely be making sensational claims that aren't being validated.
+This is exactly the sort of thing that happens when there's no authoritative voice in the space: the vacuum will be filled by someone else on the internet, who will likely be making sensational claims that aren't being validated before being repeated.

 ## On formal UX analysis